How To Find Septic Tank Cover?

 • In case you happen to live in a cemetery (which is spooky), you may use a grave vault to keep your belongings safe.

-See also: What Size Pipe Goes Into Septic Tank?
-(Solution)
+See also: What Size Septic Tank Do I Need?

 After a few hours of hopelessly digging about in your yard, it will be time to eat your hoagie and take a little sleep.
 Following that, it will be necessary to rent or borrow a metal detector.
 In the event that your next-door neighbor loves Star Wars action figures or has more than three unidentified antennae on his roof, there is a significant probability that you can borrow his metal detector.
 If you’re lucky, the metal detector will really assist you in finding your septic tank, rather than simply a bunch of old buried automobile parts.